SymfonyCasts/phpspec/sfcasts/test-doubles.md

 The point is: these terms are all different ways to describe the same idea of getting a fake object from phpspec and then either training it to have some sort of behavior or asserting that certain methods were called on it.
 To some people, this distinction is super important.
-For me, I can never remember the difference, and I don't care.
-Though, as we'll see later. prophecy's documentation uses these words a lot - so it's good to know a little bit about them.
+For me, I can never remember the difference, and I don't care that much.
+Though, as we'll see later, prophecy's documentation uses these words a lot - so it's good to know a little bit about them.

 But before we get there, let's add another service to our application - an `EnclosureBuilderService`.
 This will let us build enclosures faster and, more